-Northern Michigan Vacations: Sunsets on the west-facing Petoskey State Park.
+Petoskey beaches abound.
+Sunsets on the west-facing Petoskey State Park.
 Picnicking at Harbor Springs’ Zorn.
 A quiet spot surrounded by hiking trails.
-If you want to just pull over for a quick dip that’s fine, but spend some time at these favorite Northern Michigan beaches and you’ll be experiencing a true summer vacation up north.
+If you want to just pull over for a quick dip that’s fine, but spend some time at these favorite Northern Michigan beaches and you’ll be experiencing a true summer vacation Up North.

 Petoskey State Park